squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

 === Small Tasks ===

-Small, but nagging.
+Small, but nagging annoyances.
 These might be done already if this page is not updated regularly.
 Check with squid-dev to see if its already done.

  * Migrate Feature requests from bugzilla to wiki pages.
 (FrancescoChemolli, mostly done.
 Needs second round after Apr 20th, 2009)